 Thanks to policy leadership, the Golden State is the most robust and diverse solar market in the United States.
-The state has more than 3.3 GW of solar capacity currently installed, enough to power more than 700,000 homes.
+The state has more than 10 GW of solar capacity currently installed, enough to power over two million homes.
 The growing solar industry currently employs more than 54,000 Californians — more than the state’s major utilities combined.

 - CPUC’s California Solar Initiative Annual program assessment.

 Raising the Bar to 50% Renewables:

 In 2015, Governor Brown signed SB 350 into law, setting a new target to generate half of the state’s electricity from renewable sources by 2030.
 If we achieve 50% renewables by 2030, we’ll add tens of thousands of good new jobs across the state, create a safer and cleaner power grid and keep leading the world on greenhouse gas reductions.
 We will work to implement smart policies and programs for reliably and cost-effectively achieving this exciting new renewable energy target.